Numorian/yawast-ng/docs/usage.md

 ### Authenticated Testing

-For authenticated testing, yawast-ng allows you to specify a cookie to be passed via the `--cookie` parameter.
+For authenticated testing, yawast-ng allows you to specify a cookie to be passed via the `--cookie` parameter, or a header (i.e. `Authorization`) via the `--header` parameter.

 `--cookie='SESSIONID=1234567890'`